Dyadic Data Analysis with R

 We presume the variables you want to analyze are from two people who are measured on the SAME variables.
 For instance, you have data from husbands and wives who are both measured on satisfaction, commitment, and equity.
 If you have data from two people and say you have social support measured from one person and pain from the other person, the methods that we describe would be of little benefit to you.
 Second, we presume that each person is a member of one and only one dyad.
 If you have data where all possible dyads are formed from a group of people or people have dyadic relationships with the same person (e.g., a teacher with students), much of what we cover would be of little benefit to you.

-This one-week workshop on Dyadic Data Analysis will be held at the University of Connecticut from Monday, June 19, through Friday, June 23, 2017.
+This one-week workshop on Dyadic Data Analysis will be held at the University of Connecticut from Monday, June 25, through Friday, June 29, 2018.
 The workshop focuses on the analysis of dyadic data when both members of a dyad are measured on the same variables.
-Almost all analyses will use R. Other methods could be used (e.g., Structural Equation Modeling) and other multilevel programs can be used (e.g., HLM), but in this workshop we focus on one program, mainly because of its wide accessibility and it is free.
+All analyses will use multilevel modeling in R via the RStudio graphical interface.
+Other methods could be used (e.g., Structural Equation Modeling) and other software can be used to do multilevel modeling (e.g., SPSS, HLM, MPLUS), but in this workshop we focus on R, mainly because it is free and therefore widely accessible.
 Moreover, we shall make available setups for HLM, SPSS and SAS for some of the analyses that we present.
-No prior familiarity with R is required.
+No prior familiarity with R is required, but if you have never used R and want to gain a general proficiency working with data in R, we encourage you to take the two-day DATIC Intro to R and RStudio workshop held on Thursday, June 20, through Friday, June 21, 2018 (or Thursday, June 7, through Friday, June 8, 2018).
+In this Dyadic Data Analysis workshop we will focus almost solely on running dyadic models in R.

 Among the topics to be covered are the vocabulary of dyadic analysis, non-independence, data structures, and the Actor-Partner Interdependence Model.
-We will also discuss mediation and moderation of dyadic effects and the analysis of over-time dyadic data (e.g., growth curve models).
-Participants will learn how to analyze dyadic data, and be able to interpret the results from their analyses.
-The discussion of over-time data is limited to one day and so the workshop should not be construed as workshop on longitudinal dyadic analysis.
+We will also discuss mediation and moderation of dyadic effects and, on the fourth day, you will choose from one of two break-out sessions: 1) the analysis of over-time dyadic data (e.g., growth curve models) or 2) dyadic data analysis with SEM using the lavaan R package (e.g., Actor‑Partner Interdependence Model and Common Fate Model).
+Participants will learn how to analyze dyadic data and to interpret the results from their analyses.
+The discussion of over‑time data is limited to one day and so the workshop should not be construed as workshop on longitudinal dyadic analysis.

 It is expected that participants have a working knowledge of multiple regression.
 We extensively discuss the use of multilevel modeling, but participants need not be familiar in advance with this technique.
 Instruction consists of lecture, computer workshops, and individualized consultations.
 The emphasis will be practical with minimal emphasis on statistical theory, but those seeking more statistical information can arrange an individualized session with the instructors.
 A teaching assistant will also be available for consultation and assistance.